LEB-EPFL/ALICA/README.md

 ### Controlling the laser
 Periodically, the `Analyzer` is queried by the `Controller` to produce a `double` value which is a measure of the controlled property of the sample (e.g. fluorophore density).
 For example, SpotCounter outputs the average density of spots per frame since last query by `Controller`.
 The `Controller` then processes this value, and adjusts the `Laser`'s output, to achieve a desired value of `Analyzer`'s output.
 The `Laser` can be any Device Property from MicroManager's core (e.g. the device is a 405nm Laser, and property is Power Setpoint).

+## Developing custom functionality
+### Custom `Analyzer`
+You need to create two classes:
+ 1. The actual analyzer, which implements the `ch.epfl.leb.alica.Analyzer` interface.
+This is the actual object which will recieve images.
+ 2. A setup panel, which is used to initialize this custom Analyzer.
+It should extend the `ch.epfl.leb.alica.analyzers.AnalyzerSetupPanel` abstract class, which itself extends `javax.swing.JPanel`.
+The panel should have dimensions 200x150px, and will be automatically placed in the ALICA frame.
+In this panel, you should place all entry fields, checkboxes, etc. which are used to modify the settings of your `Analyzer`.
+Upon `Start`, ALICA will call the  `initAnalyzer()` method, and use the returned `Analyzer`.
+(Think of this as a Factory design attern).

+After creating these two classes, modify the `AnalyzerFactory` constructor to instantiate your `AnalyzerSetupPanel` as well.
+ALICA will automatically place it in the selection box.

+### Custom `Controller`
+Same as with `Analyzer`, except `initController` has two parameters which are passed from the GUI upon initalization.

 ## Acknowledgements
 ALICA uses adapted code and algorithms under GPL from following projects:
  - [AutoLase](https://micro-manager.org/wiki/AutoLase) by Thomas Pengo and Seamus Holden